 The clothes you need will also depend on the area you’re going to.

 If your destination is the coast, you can still try to squeeze a swimsuit in your luggage.
 It’s probably not too late for a (cold) dip!
-You can safely leave your winter coat home, as you’ll be ok with a jumper or a thin jacket.
+You can safely leave your winter coat at home, as you’ll be ok with a jumper or a thin jacket.

 However, if you’re going to the Pyrenees, you’ll definitely need a coat.
-Don’t forget to take also warm jumpers, a rain jacket, and a coat.
+Don’t forget to also bring warm jumpers, a rain jacket, and a coat.
 Even a beanie and a pair of gloves might come in handy.

 👟 Footwear